πŸ“… Book a 30-min DemoπŸ“ž Call/text (571) 293-0242

 What is the Curriculum Aligner agent?

-Curriculum Aligner is a K-12 specialist AI agent built on OpenClaw.
+Curriculum Aligner is a K-12 specialist AI agent on the ibl.ai platform.
 Standards mapping, curriculum gap analysis, and compliance alignment for K-12.
-It runs on the ibl.ai platform, which you can self-host on your own infrastructure with full source-code and data ownership.
+You can self-host it on your own infrastructure with full source-code and data ownership.

 Can I self-host Curriculum Aligner and keep my data private?